soundpress/RulesOfNYC/docs/c26/index.rst

 *§ 12-01 Purpose.* ::

-The purpose of this chapter is to set forth the procedure for persons to seek waivers from inclusion in the doing business database as described in paragraph (c) of subdivision 18 of section 3-702 of the administrative code.
+The purpose of this chapter is to set forth the procedure for persons to seek waivers from inclusion in the doing business database as described in paragraph (c) of subdivision 18 of § 3-702 of the administrative code.